thainamhoang/adasite/index.md

 As every movie has one or several genres associated with it, we can use it to form a graph: **there will be an edge between the movies, if they have at least one common genre**.
-Now it's getting interesting as we're using exactly the same movies to generate graphs, but they look completely different.
+Now it's getting interesting as we're using exactly the same movies to generate the graph, but it looks completely different from the first one.
 When in the first case, the color represented the rating, then this time we have used betweenness instead... or logarithm of betweenness to be precise to get better variability of colors.
 The size of the node now depends on the rating.
 As you